civican/legisinfo/42-1/bills/C-50/bill_text.md

     that is attended by

-    a leader, interim leader or leadership contestant of a registered party described in subparagraph (a)(i), or a minister of the Crown or minister of state, and
+    a leader, interim leader or leadership contestant of **the** registered party **for whose financial benefit the event is organized or the registered party** described in subparagraph (a)(**ii**), or a minister of the Crown or minister of state **who is** a **member of the registered party for whose financial benefit the event is organized or the registered party described in that subparagraph**, and

     at least one person who, in order to attend it, is required